 The Laboratory for Advanced Rehabilitation Research in Simulation seeks to improve rehabilitation outcomes using virtual reality technology.

-Our work in LARRS lab is in direct alignment with one of the core research lines of the KU Department of Physical Therapy and Rehabilitation Science: to promote rehabilitation and health in people with pain or neurological conditions.
+Our work in LARRS is in direct alignment with one of the core research lines of the KU Department of Physical Therapy, Rehabilitation Science, and Athletic Training: to promote rehabilitation and health in people with pain or neurological conditions.

 Hannes Devos, Ph.D., DRS